Deepayan137/presentations/IRE/PITCHME.md

 ---
 ## Observation

-We compared our work with the method presented in the [SS-LSTM paper](https://arxiv.org/pdf/1707.06996.pdf).
  Our network performed at par with SS-LSTM if not better, even though we used only one word embedding matrix i.e. the output from our self attentive neural BiLSTM network.
 ---